By using the Services, you agree to allow us collect, store, and use Data as described below.

 What are cookies?

-For more information on the rules of confidentiality of Google Analytics, please consult the description of the rules of confidentiality of Google Analytics.
+For more information, please consult the description of the rules of confidentiality of Google Analytics.

 To remove and disable the cookies

-Most browsers Internet are configured to accept the cookies automatically.
-The adjustments of the browser of your computer however enable you to remove the cookies already placed and to refuse the installation of cookies in the future.
+Most browsers are configured to accept cookies automatically.
+You may be able to remove the cookies already stored and to refuse the installation of cookies in the future.
 The method differs according to the browser.
-Consult if necessary the function of assistance of your browser.
+Please see your browser’s documentation for support.

-If you remove or refuse these cookies, it may be that you cannot benefit from all the possibilities of our Web site.
+If you remove or block these cookies, it may be that you cannot benefit from all the possibilities of our Web site.